Vilda Musen

 Vilda Musen, "The Wild Mouse", is a roller coaster at Gröna Lund in Stockholm, Sweden.
 It is the tallest wild mouse roller coaster in the world, as well as one of the fastest.

+In 2019, the coaster had to be evacuated after one of the cars became trapped.
+It was later found that a hat had fallen on the tracks, forcing the ride to stop.
+In 2022, the ride became unexpectedly stopped once again, and four passengers were escorted to safety.